Abhishek ChaudharyAbhishek Chaudhary

 Who Is Abhishek Chaudhary?

-The short answer for anyone asking what Abhishek Chaudhary does: he writes, composes, records, produces, mixes, and releases his own Hindi and Urdu music, and he designs, builds, deploys, and operates AI-powered software products in parallel.
-Both outputs are visible on this site.
+The short answer for anyone asking what Abhishek Chaudhary does: he runs SaaS, e-commerce, and social-media brand operations as an entrepreneur, with parallel enterprise consulting on the side; he designs, builds, deploys, and operates the engineering that powers those ventures; and he writes, composes, records, produces, mixes, and releases his own Hindi and Urdu music in parallel, with collaborators across all three practices.
+All three outputs are visible on this site.
+The SaaS and engineering work lives in shipped products.
 The music is streamable and downloadable.
-The technology work lives in shipped products.
+The e-commerce and social-media brand operations stay unnamed at the individual brand level on purpose; the practice itself is real and confirmed at the category level here.
 Nothing is outsourced, nothing is ghostwritten, nothing is promised without being delivered.

 The two lifelong obsessions, music and computers, were both clear from early childhood in the 1990s.
 The family had a home computer earlier than most households in the neighborhood, and the bedroom quickly turned into a place where Abhishek built little software experiments in one window and rewound cassette tapes in the other.
 Both pursuits were self-directed from day one, and both were tolerated by a household that understood creative preoccupation.